Understanding Your Bill

 Room and Board: Charges for campus housing and meals are per semester.
 For changes to housing contact Residence Life at 212-774-0740 and confirm any changes with the Center for Student Services.
 All students residing on campus are required to have a meal plan.
 Contact Residence Life with questions about the plan.
 For food-related questions regarding your meal plan, please contact Food Services at 212-517-0554.

 Fees: All students are charged a standard fee (F/T or P/T).
 Certain courses carry additional lab or course fees that are noted in the semester class bulletin next to each course section.
+Lab fees are non-refundable once the semester begins.
 Incoming students are charged an Orientation fee.
 Students in the Performing Arts are charged a Special Program Fee.
 If you register after the initial registration period a late registration fee will apply.
+A Program Change fee is charged for any changes made to your schedule after the add/drop period ends.

 Student Health Insurance is required for all full-time students.
 Students are automatically enrolled in the College-sponsored health insurance plan but may opt-out by demonstrating that they have sufficient alternative coverage.
 All international students are required to maintain the College-sponsored plan.
 Please call Counseling and Wellness at 212-774-0700 for further information.